 Community Transit is here to get you where you want to go.
 We are proud to be a part of the Edmonds community — we live here, ride here, and drive here.
 Wherever you need to go in Edmonds, feel good about how you get there.

-People traveling to and within the area can choose from multiple routes served by Community Transit buses, including Swift Blue Line and Swift Orange Line Bus Rapid Transit, the Sounder Train, and a ferry station with ferries running between Edmonds and Kingston.
+When you ride Community Transit in Edmonds, enjoy scenic waterfronts, vibrant downtowns, and easy connections to light rail.
+People traveling to and within Edmonds can choose from multiple routes served by Community Transit buses, including Swift Blue Line and Swift Orange Line bus rapid transit.

 Community Transit has released its end-of-the-year ridership numbers for 2022 and the data shows a positive trend in total system boardings.